tammy-uncc/ITCS6162KDDGroup4/README.md

 #### Research Questions
 ##### Tammy Questions
-What characteristics are most common in Alzheimer patients?<br>
+What characteristics are most common in people who become diagnosed with Alzheimer's disease?<br>
-Is the data set bias?
+Which of the characteristics can be identified prior to the onset of the disease?<br>

 ## Description of data